 The Filter Keys setting in Windows 10 allows the computer to control how it deals with accidental repeated keystrokes.
-However, this setting can sometimes cause problems with certain Keyboards.
+However, this setting is also known to cause problems.

-Restart your computer and see if the USB Keyboard is now working
+Restart your computer and see if the Keyboard is now working.

 4. Update Keyboard Driver